cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> descendant = Asset(name="descendant", ref_id="3", parent_ref_id="2")
     >>> c.assets.create([root, child, descendant])

-Wrap the .create() call in a try-except to get information if the posting of the assets fails:
+Wrap the .create() call in a try-except to get information if posting the assets fails:

 - Which assets were posted.
-The request yielded a 201.
+(The request yielded a 201.)
 - Which assets may have been posted.
-The request yielded 5xx.
+(The request yielded 5xx.)
 - Which assets were not posted.
-The request yielded 4xx, or was a descendant of another asset which may or may not have been posted.
+(The request yielded 4xx, or was a descendant of another asset which may or may not have been posted.)

 .. code::